akinwilson/kmlflow/README.md

-# kmlflow
+# Kmlflow

 ![](img/kflow.jpg 'locally-kubeflow')

 ## Overview

-kmlflow is a experiment tracking, hyperparameter optimisation and model registry framework that allows end users to deploy a [Katib](https://www.kubeflow.org/docs/components/katib/overview/); the [hyperparameter optimisation](https://en.wikipedia.org/wiki/Hyperparameter_optimization) and experiment tracking framework, [MLFlow](https://mlflow.org/) used as a model registry, artifact store and tracking tool complemented by [MinIO](https://min.io/) used as the object store for the MLFlow server.
-In addition to these services, [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) and [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html) are deployed to allow for a GitOps orientated model deployment workflow and extensive serving strategy options via each component respectively.
-To monitor models deployed to the cluster serving requests, [Grafana](https://grafana.com/) and [Prometheus](https://prometheus.io/docs/introduction/overview/) are deployed, where Seldon Core naturally integrates with Prometheus and Grafana allows for insight into the serving endpoints hosted through Seldon Core via Prometheus through default and custom model monitoring-specific dashboards.
-A [cluster-wide dashboard](https://github.com/kubernetes/dashboard) is to deployed to provide real-time observability over the entire system.
+Kmlflow or also known as **K5W** is and end to end Machine Learning Operations platform.
+It is a platform that provides an experiment tracking, hyperparameter optimisation and model registry framework, which allows end users to deploy models via a gitops-orientated workflow to the platform using a variety of deployment strategies, entirely automated following the fhe training of a model.
+The microservices making up the platform are [Katib](https://www.kubeflow.org/docs/components/katib/overview/); the [hyperparameter optimisation](https://en.wikipedia.org/wiki/Hyperparameter_optimization) tracking framework, [MLFlow](https://mlflow.org/) used as a model registry, artifact store and experiment tracking service and deployment management tool, complemented by [MinIO](https://min.io/) used as the object store for the MLFlow server and general persistence.
+In addition to these services, [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) and [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html) are deployed to allow for a [GitOps](https://about.gitlab.com/topics/gitops/)-orientated model deployment workflow and extensive serving strategy frameworks.
+To monitor models deployed to the cluster, [Grafana](https://grafana.com/) and [Prometheus](https://prometheus.io/docs/introduction/overview/).
+A [cluster-wide dashboard](https://github.com/kubernetes/dashboard) is to deployed to provide real-time observability over the entire system and finally a centralised UI, [Kmlflow](https://192.168.49.2/kmlflow), to make the platform user-friendly.

-The tools used to achieve the deployment of these services as a unified platform are [Docker](https://www.docker.com/), [Minikube](https://minikube.sigs.k8s.io/docs/) and [Kubectl](https://kubernetes.io/docs/reference/kubectl/).
+The main tools used to achieve the deployment of the platform are [Docker](https://www.docker.com/), [Minikube](https://minikube.sigs.k8s.io/docs/) and [Kubectl](https://kubernetes.io/docs/reference/kubectl/).

-In addition to the infrastructure and application deployment, the `/examples` folder demonstrates how to use clients for MLFlow and Katib in order to make use of these services.
+In addition to the infrastructure and microservices deployment, the `/examples` folder demonstrates how to use K5W as a platform, programmatically via clients to its microservices like MLFlow.
+Katib, Prometheus etc, and through the [K5W UI](https://192.168.49.2/kmlflow).

 ## Installation